Counter-terrorism in Singapore: Conduct of the exercise

 The exercise started at 6:25 am local time on 8 January 2006, a Sunday, and lasted about three hours.
 To avoid public panic, announcements were made at the affected train stations as well as on television and radio, just before the exercise began.
 Prominent signages were also displayed.

 Mock explosive devices, such as thunderflashes were detonated near-simultaneously in subway trains and station platforms at four MRT stations (Dhoby Ghaut, Toa Payoh, Raffles Place and Marina Bay) and in a double decker bus at Toa Payoh Bus Interchange.
 A chemical agent attack was then simulated at Dhoby Ghaut at 6:45 am.
 An undetonated mock bomb was also placed at the Raffles Place.
-About 3,400 commuters who were on board the subway trains were evacuated during the drill.
+About 3,400 commuters who were on board the MRT trains were evacuated during the drill.
 Services at 13 MRT stations were temporarily disrupted and roads within the vicinity were also closed to traffic.
 Shuttle buses were used to ferry commuters affected by the exercise.

 Thunderflashes, smoke generators, and fire simulators were used to simulate the explosion and 500 simulated casualties were deployed to test emergency rescuers at the scene.
 These mock casualties carried tags to provide paramedics information on the extent of their injuries and this includes injuries related to bomb blasts, such as open wounds and burns.
 There were also some with injuries related to chemical agents.
 Dummy mannequins were also used to simulate casualties.
 7 hospitals and 2 polyclinics were also involved in the drill as they received the mock casualties.
 In two hospitals, Singapore General Hospital and Tan Tock Seng Hospital, healthcare workers donned decontamination suits as they prepared to treat victims of chemical agents suspected to be sarin gas.

 Officers from the London Metropolitan Police and the British Transport Police, including Chief Constable Ian Johnston, were present to observe the exercise and to provide feedback to the authorities.